 Contact: Audra Jennings

-Since 1875, David C Cook continues to be a leading nonprofit global resource provider serving the Church with life transforming materials.
-Headquartered in Colorado Springs, Co, with offices in Elgin, Illinois, Paris, Ontario, Canada, and Eastbourne, UK, David C Cook resources are published in over 150 languages, distributed in more than 80 countries, and sold worldwide.
-The Kingsway music division produces over 30% of the top 500 praise and worship songs sung around the world.
-For more information, visit www.davidccook.com.
+David C Cook is a leading nonprofit resource provider serving the global Church with life-transforming, Christ-centered materials.
+Headquartered in Colorado Springs, Colorado, with offices in Illinois, Canada and the United Kingdom, David C Cook’s resources are published in over 150 languages and distributed in more than 160 countries.
+Originally founded in 1875 as a curriculum publisher, today David C Cook publishes numerous bestselling fiction and non-fiction books from a variety of award-winning authors.
+It is also a leading provider of worship music through its Integrity Music and Kingsway Music labels, which produce over one-third of the top 100 praise and worship songs sung around the world.